Zelong-Chen/Zelong-Chen/README.md

 • Identify the necessary tables from the database on Microsoft SQL Server.
 Extract and clean data through SQL queries.
 • Import extracted data into Power BI to create interactive dashboards that effectively communicate business insights that was specified from the sales manager.

-Key Skills: Microsoft SQL Server, SQL, Power BI
+**Key Skills**: Microsoft SQL Server, SQL, Power BI, Business Analytics

 # Project 3: KPMG Virtual Internship